 Nobody can prepare for every problem or issue that comes up during the holiday season.
 There are simply things we’re not able to predict, like an electricity outage or delivery delays.
 Still, make sure you’re in control of the issues you can manage.

 Plan some of your activities ahead of time and divide responsibilities.
 Put your plans into Google Calendar.
 If you’re looking for more advanced ways to manage your projects, use project management tools like Trello or Jira.

 It’s easy to become tired and unmotivated when you have so many things on your mind.
 While the advice to focus on your customers might seem obvious and simple, it’s often a nightmare, especially to smaller ecommerce businesses.

 Because you’re handling a lot of things at the same time, it’s easy to forget what's most important.
-It’s your customers who require the best customer experience.
-Equip your team with the best customer service tools, and keep them motivated.
+It’s your customers, and they require the best customer experience.
+Equip your team with the best customer service tools and keep them motivated.
 Make sure your team members are fresh.
 After all, these are the people on your team who will determine your holiday campaign’s success or failure.

 Maximizing the profits and minimizing the effort

 If you still believe the amount of work you put into your business during the holiday season translates into more profit or sales earned, why don’t you test another approach?
 Sometimes shifting your efforts towards planning ahead of time and optimizing your work might make you and your team more productive.

 Equip yourself with as many additional resources as you need, plan your work, and maximize your holiday season’s efficiency.
 LiveChat, integrated with your online store, is one of the customer support tools that can help you.
 However, it’s you and your team who will handle the chats and make or break your holiday season.

 Originally published Oct 13, 2020, updated November 16, 2021.